prasanjit101/whishpy/README.md

 For more information on how to use the app, see the [setup.md](setup.md) file.

+### Usage

+1. Place your cursor where you want the transcribed text to appear
+2. Trigger the shortcut (using the keyboard shortcut you assigned)
+3. Speak clearly for the duration set (default is 5 seconds)
+4. Wait a moment for the audio to be processed and transcribed
+5. The transcribed text will be automatically pasted at your cursor position
+6. You can also press the 'ask AI' button to get assistance from an AI.
+7. Highlight the text you want to get assistance with and press the 'ask AI' button to manipulate the highlighted text.

 ### Using the Menu Bar App

 1. Click on the microphone icon (🎙️) in the menu bar